-Step 5 - Anchor the wick at the bottom of the mold
+Step 4 - Anchor the Wick at the Bottom of the Mold

-Step 6 - Anchor the wick at the top of the mold
+Step 5 - Anchor the Wick at the Top of the Mold

 When you look at the liquid wax, it will usually look much darker than when it has completely cooled.
 To test the color, you can drip a small amount of wax onto a paper plate or paper towel.
 (Make sure not to drip the hot wax on your hands).
 Allow it to harden, and you will be able to see a more accurate representation of the color.
 You can then add more dye if desired.

 Once the second pour has completely set, you are ready to remove the candle from the mold.
-You will need to remove the mold putty and screw from the bottom of the mold first.
-After you have removed the screw and the putty, gently slide the mold off of the candle.
+You will need to remove the mold putty from the bottom of the mold first.
+After you have removed the putty, gently slide the mold off of the candle.
 If you are having trouble removing it, you can put it in the freezer for about 5 minutes to help the wax release from the mold.
 If you still have trouble after putting it in the freezer, you can put it in the freezer for an additional 5 minutes.
 Be sure not to leave it in the freezer too long or your candle could crack, and it could fall apart when removed from the mold.
 You can use the wick as leverage to help remove the candle, but be careful not to pull too hard on the wick as it may break or come out of the candle.
-If you used a wickpin, you may remove it and slide your wick into place.

 Trim the wick to ¼” length using wick trimmers, scissors or nail clippers.
 Be sure not to trim it too short because it will not burn properly.
 It is highly recommended to add a caution label.
 You may also choose to add labels unique to your business, fragrance name labels, or other packaging.

 Are you ready to give it a try?